Date: 4 December 2014. Building a Locker (Part

 with the sides (supporting the shelves) and how to attach to the

 bulkhead/dinette benches.
 Lots of thinking was involved.
-Don't
+Do not

 worry: no animals were injured in the exercise though my brain did